Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Conservative Fusion and Statistics of AA Fusion

 With respect to the type of data, there are two forms of AA fusion as follows.

-\textit{Definition 3 (AA $v$-fusion)}.
-In a point estimation problem, the AA $v$-fusion is carried out with regard to these state estimate variables $\mathbf{\hat{x}}_i$, $ i \in \mathcal{I}$ which yields a new variable
+\textit{Definition 2 (AA $v$-fusion)}.
+In a point estimation problem, the AA $v$-fusion is carried out with regard to these state estimate variables $\hat{\mathbf{x}}_i$, $ i \in \mathcal{I}$ which yields a new variable

-\textit{Definition 4 (AA $f$-fusion)}.
-In the Bayesian formulation, the estimation problem is to find a distribution that best fits $p(\mathbf{x})$.
+\textit{Definition 3 (AA $f$-fusion)}.
+In the Bayesian formulation \Newrevis{as the concern of this paper}, the estimation problem is to find a distribution that best fits $p(\mathbf{x})$.
 The corresponding AA $f$-fusion is carried out with regard to $f_i(\mathbf{x})$, $ i \in \mathcal{I}$ which yields a mixture of these fusing distributions, a FMD

+{\textit{Definition 4 (Naive fusion)}.
+For a set of independent estimate pairs $(\hat{\mathbf{x}}_i,\mathbf{P}_i)$, $i \in \mathcal{I}$, the naive fusion (NF) which is also referred to as the convex combination \citep{Chong00T-fusion} is given by